Demilade Sonuga's blog

 Profiling Results

-To check the difference in time spent on register allocation alone, I compiled some of the Sightglass wasm files with Wasmtime using Ion and Fastalloc and compared the profiling results with Samply.
+To check the difference in time spent on register allocation alone, I compiled some of the Sightglass wasm files with Wasmtime using Ion and Fastalloc, profiled compilation using Samply, and compared the results.

 Compiling the Libsodium-Core6 benchmark with Ion: